 We can do all this for you!
 Click here

 Many entrepreneurs and courseware producers choose Kajabi or Keap/Infusionsoft to market and distribute their information products.
 What they are buying from Kajabi is (reportedly) ease-of-use and integration of the necessary functions: landing pages, cart, newsletter, membership, affiliates, etc; however, Kajabi does nothing that an open-source platform cannot achieve, and maybe better.
 For reference, see Authentic Singles Dating, The use-cases for this site are described below.
 Choosing open-source for your sales, courseware and marketing automation platform, will save you (at minimum) $1500/yr on Kajabi and $2500/yr on Keap (previously Infusionsoft).
-(And by the way, forget Teachable or Teachery — they are not even in the same league.
-I say this kindly, as some of my best friends use these other platforms, and it does work, sort of, although for a fee 🙂 ).
+(You may want to check Teachable or Teachery, but they are not in the same league and still pricey).

 In this article I will give you a template for creating an open-source platform that combines email marketing, affiliate marketing, shopping cart and membership/courseware site.
 Much of this (not all) is covered in my $20 course WooCommerce Membership Site with Marketing Automation

 The minimum saving here is roughly $1,500 PER YEAR.
 But it could be much higher because what I am presenting here scales up to unlimited products, subscribers and clients through Amazon SES (Simple Email Service).
 The $1,500 represents the minimum Kajabi configuration, which is limited to 3 products and 1000 members.
 And Keap / Infusionsoft is even pricier.

 Note: if all this is over your head, or you just want to save time and money, just purchase our $150 eCommerce Site Makeover product.

 Use Cases for the Authentic Singles site (WooCommerce Membership & Courseware System)